 Tieing root accounts to certificates is a severe misconfiguration that can cause massive security lapses.
 Therefore, certificates should not be tied to root accounts.
 Rectifying this misconfiguration can help you achieve PCI, HIPAA, APRA, MAS, and NIST compliances.

 MFA (Multifactor Authentication) is strongly recommended to be enabled for every account with no exceptions.
 MFA is an essential security requirement that you should have to protect your data.
 Lack of MFA can expose your confidential client information to breaches.
-Avoiding this simple misconfiguration can help you get one step closer to complying with NIST, AICPA, ISO 27001 compliances.
+Avoiding this simple misconfiguration can help you get one step closer to complying with NIST, AICPA, and ISO27001 compliances.

 Password rotation should be done every 30 days to be safe from any security breaches.
 This is more of a “prevention is better than cure” kind of misconfiguration.
 So, ensure that your root account password is rotated every few days.